Version Information: Version 1.0 +Caplifive

 Yes |

-field of a sealed-return capability is 0
+When the async field of a sealed-return capability is 0 (synchronous),

 some memory accesses are granted by this capability.